Matt Gannon / Manchester, U.K.

-Matt Gannon is a senior at Dartmouth College, where he researches how collaborative documentary filmmaking can reduce the stigmatization of people experiencing homelessness and people who are incarcerated.
-As a Marshall Scholar, he plans to pursue an MA in Sociology at the University of Manchester and an MA in Film Directing at the University of Edinburgh.
-Named a John Robert Lewis Scholar, Matt's multimedia advocacy at the ACLU of Maryland and at Street Sense Media has focused on repealing unjust prison policies, reforming police practices, and ending the criminalization of homelessness.
-This portfolio offers a few examples of his documentary, artistic, and freelance film projects.
+As a Marshall Scholar, I study sociology at the University of Manchester, researching the structural causes of homelessness.
+I am a graduate of Dartmouth College, where I researched how collaborative documentary filmmaking can reduce the stigmatization of unhoused people.
+Named a John Robert Lewis Scholar, my multimedia advocacy has focused on repealing unjust prison and parole policies, reforming police practices, and ending the criminalization of homelessness.
+This portfolio offers a few examples of my documentary, artistic, and freelance film projects.

 Film Festivals and Awards: